The Art and Science of Mindful Eating

 The husband looked at his wife’s face with surprise.
 Her emotional outburst was unexpected and he tried to pacify her.
-Her words touched his heart and he felt guilty of his behavior.
-He switched off the TV and promised her to change his life style.
+Her words touched his heart and he felt guilty for his behavior.
+He switched off the TV and promised her to change his lifestyle.

 Warning by researchers

-Dr. Robinson, psychologist and researcher of Liverpool University, has found that the habit of watching TV or talking or checking on mobile while eating will adversely affect the mind’s capabilities like self- awareness, memory, concentration etc. Your mind and attention is fully on the TV programme or on your mobile and hence you are unaware of the taste, smell and measure of the food you eat.
+Dr. Robinson, psychologist, and researcher of Liverpool University has found that the habit of watching TV or talking or checking on mobile while eating will adversely affect the mind’s capabilities like self- awareness, memory, concentration etc. Your mind and attention are fully on the TV programme or on your mobile and hence you are unaware of the taste, smell and measure of the food you eat.
 You are unable to know when your stomach is full.
-This will result in over eating and consequent health hazards.
+This will result in overeating and consequent health hazards.
 Moreover, the pleasure and enjoyment of eating is lost and you may develop a disinterest or even hatred towards food and eating.
 Dr. Rohinson’s research findings are a serious warning to the modern man who rushes through a hectic life.

 Moreover, when you watch a TV serial while eating, strong emotions and feelings are aroused which may inhibit your gastric and digestive secretions needed for digesting the food you eat.
 Eating without awareness becomes a mere mechanical process of stuffing your stomach with too much junk food.
 This may lead to serious intestinal problems and obesity.